 Both parents sign a sworn statement that the man is the child's father.
+You use a Recognition of Parentage (ROP) form.
 You can get the form at the hospital when the child is born or from your county's child support office.
-You can also call the Minnesota Department of Human Services at (651) 431-2000.
-To file the ROP, mail it to:
+You can also call the Minnesota Department of Health at (651) 201-5000 and ask for a form.

+To file the ROP, fax it to (651) 215-5834 or mail it to:

-St. Paul, MN 55164-0882
+Minnesota Department of Health Office of Vital Records PO Box 64499 St. Paul, MN 55164-0499

 The ROP is only valid when it is filed with the Department of Health.
 If the mother is not married to someone else, and the parents are at least 18 years old, this statement of paternity is final.
 The ROP can be done at any time.
-You do not need a lawyer, but talk to one if you can before you sign it, to learn how it will affect your rights.
+You don't need a lawyer but talk to one if you can before you sign it, to learn how it can affect your rights.

 The ROP can be used by a court to set child support.
-It does not give the father any right to custody or to parenting time (visitation).
+It does not automatically give the father any right to custody or to parenting time (visitation).
+But it does give him the right to ask a court for custody or parenting time.

 The mother or the man who signed the ROP can cancel (revoke) the ROP within 60 days.
 You have to do this in writing!
 Get the form you need from the Department of Health.
 File it with them to make it valid.
+Use the same address and fax number from above).
 After 60 days, you can only cancel the ROP by going to court.
 You need evidence that the man is not the father.
 There are time limits to do this.
 Act fast!